LUMC/kPAL/doc/method.rst

 the actual *k*-mer sequences since they can be retrieved from decoding the offset in the count table.
 The binary code for each nucleotide is chosen in such a way that the complement of the nucleotide can be calculated using the binary *NOT* operator.
-The indexing algorithm returns a profile that holds observed counts for all possible substrings of length *k* that can be stored for other analyses.
+The counting algorithm returns a profile that holds observed counts for all possible substrings of length *k* that can be stored for other analyses.